gitlabhq/gitlabhq/doc/workflow/labels.md

 # Labels

 In GitLab, you can easily tag issues and merge requests.
-To create a label, go to a project and then to `Issues` and then `Labels`.
+If you have permission level `Developer` or higher, you can manage labels.
+To create, edit or delete a label, go to a project and then to `Issues` and then `Labels`.

 Here you can create a new label.